MartinDavidWaller/RBNSpyBox/README.md

 ## Compiling the source code

+- Download the associated ZIP file and uncompress it on your drive
-- Open the Arduino IDE and then open the RBNSpyBox.ino project file
+- Open the Arduino IDE and then open the RBNSpyBox.ino project file in the Source\RBNSpyBox folder
 - Navigate to Tools > Boards and select "ESP32 Dev Module"
 - Navigate to Tools > Partition Scheme and select "No OTA (Large APP)"
 - Click the "Verify" button (Round circle with a tick mark in it - top left), if successful you will see something like